How to Make Banana Muffins with Fresh Milled Flour

 Mix all the muffin ingredients together

 Add the dry ingredients into the wet ingredients and mix until all of the dry mix has become wet.
 Set this bowl aside while you preheat the oven and prep your muffin pans.
 Fresh milled flour takes a little extra time to soak up liquid.
 That soaking time will allow you to preheat the oven well.
+Fresh milled flour behaves differently from store-bought flour; I explain more about hydration and dough behavior in my beginner guide to kneading dough.

 Preheat your oven and prepare muffin tins